-Earlier this year, Bicycle Touring Pro awarded its annual scholarship, a financial boost for young people heading out on their first bicycle tour, to 24 year old Polish-Canadian cyclist Kasia Szewczyk.
-Kasia’s plan was to cycle across Europe, from Barcelona, Spain to Istanbul in Turkey, combining her first ever bike tour with a fund raising project – that of raising $10,000 CAD for Canadian charity “World Literacy Canada”.
+Earlier this year, Bicycle Touring Pro awarded its annual scholarship (a financial boost for young people heading out on their first bicycle tour), to 24 year old Polish-Canadian cyclist Kasia Szewczyk.
+Kasia’s plan is to cycle across Europe, from Barcelona, Spain to Istanbul in Turkey, combining her first ever bike tour with a fundraising project – that of raising $10,000 CAD for Canadian charity “World Literacy Canada”.

 Now, after completing the ride, Kasia shares her stories and experiences with BTP, in a 3-part series of articles centered around cycling, fund raising and life lessons gained on the road.

 What & When : cycling from May 15th – July 20th (67 days in total); total mileage : 4,295 km (2,669 mi)

 Where : Spain, France, Italy, Slovenia, Hungary, Serbia, Bulgaria and Turkey; using road-maps and choosing secondary roads + the occasional bike path